kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(ii\) The launch operator must demonstrate that there are no populated areas within any arc segment toxic hazard area and that no member of the public is present within an arc segment toxic hazard area during preflight fueling, launch countdown, and immediate postflight operations at the launch site.

 \(iii\) A launch operator must establish wind constraints to ensure that any winds present at the time of flight will transport any toxicant into an arc segment toxic hazard area and away from any populated area.
 For each arc segment toxic hazard area, the wind constraints must consist of a range of downwind bearings that are within the arc segment toxic hazard area and that provide a safety buffer, in both the clockwise and counterclockwise directions, that accounts for any uncertainty in the spatial and temporal variations of the transport winds.
 When determining the wind uncertainty, a launch operator must account for the variance of the mean wind directions derived from measurements of the winds through the first 6000 feet in altitude at the launch point.
 Each clockwise and counterclockwise safety buffer must be no less than 20 degrees of arc width within the arc segment toxic hazard area.
 A launch operator must ensure that the wind conditions at the time of flight satisfy the wind constraints.
 To accomplish this, a launch operator must monitor the launch site vertical profile of winds from the altitude of the launch point to no less than 6,000 feet above ground level.
 The launch operator must proceed with a launch only if all wind vectors within this vertical range satisfy the wind constraints.
-A launch operator must develop wind constraint flight commit criteria and implementation provisions as part of the launch operator's flight safety plan and its hazard area surveillance and clearance plan developed according to §§417.111(b) and 417.111(j), respectively.
+A launch operator must develop wind constraint flight commit criteria and implementation provisions as part of the launch operator's flight safety plan and its hazard area surveillance and clearance plan developed according to §[[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](b) and 417.111(j), respectively.

 \(iv\) A launch operator may reduce the radius of the circular toxic hazard area determined in accordance with paragraph (c)(3) of this section by imposing operational meteorological restrictions on specific parameters that mitigate potential toxic downwind concentrations levels at any potentially affected populated area to levels below the toxic concentration threshold of each toxicant in question.
 The launch operator must establish meteorological constraints to ensure that flight will be allowed to occur only if the specific meteorological conditions that would reduce the toxic hazard area exist and will continue to exist throughout the flight.

 \(d\) *Statistical toxic risk management for flight.* If a launch that involves the use of a toxic propellant does not satisfy the containment requirements of paragraph (c) of this section, the launch operator must use statistical toxic risk management to protect public safety.
 For each such case, a launch operator must perform a toxic risk assessment and develop launch commit criteria that protect the public from unacceptable risk due to planned and potential toxic release.
-A launch operator must ensure that the resultant toxic risk meets the collective and individual risk criteria requirements contained in §417.107(b).
+A launch operator must ensure that the resultant toxic risk meets the collective and individual risk criteria requirements contained in [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b).
 A launch operator's toxic risk assessment must account for the following:

 \(1\) All credible vehicle failure and non-failure modes, along with the consequent release and combustion of propellants and other vehicle combustible materials.